oskitone/scout/readme.md

       - Make sure the switch is flat against the PCB.
    3. Wire battery pack to **BT1**
       1. Thread the other side of the ribbon cable connected to the battery pack up through the hole near **BT1**, then strip and solder in place.
 Make sure the "+" and "-" wires are going to the right places.
-   4. _Add the batteries back.
+   4. _TEST: Add the batteries back.
 Toggling **SW1** should now light one color of the LED!
 Power off before continuing soldering._
       ![020400@0.5x.jpg](images/pcb_assembly/020400@0.5x.jpg)
 3. **Boot the microcontroller**
    1. Solder capacitors **C1** (220uF) and **C2** (.1uF), oscillator **Y1**, and resistors **R2** (220) and **R5** (10k).
       - **C1** has polarity.
 Match its white side to the white side of its footprint.
    2. Solder **U1** socket.
 It will have a dimple at one end, which should match the footprint on the PCB.
-   3. Carefully insert **ATmega328**.
+   3. With the power off, carefully insert **ATmega328**.
 It will have a dimple (and/or a small dot in a corner), which should match the socket.
-   4. _Turn the power switch back on, and the LED should blink a new, different color a couple times.
+   4. _TEST: Turn the power switch back on, and the LED should blink a new, different color a couple times.
 This lets you know that the ATmega is booted up and ready.
 Power off._
       ![030400@0.5x.jpg](images/pcb_assembly/030400@0.5x.jpg)
 4. **Get logical**
    1. Solder an SPST switch to **SW2**.
       - **_Make sure the switch is absolutely flat against the PCB before soldering all of its pins._** One way to do this is to solder one pin to hold it in place, then use one hand to push it into the PCB while melting the solder with your other hand; if there's any gap there it should pop in.
 Visually inspect to make sure it's good, then repeat with the opposite pin.
 Then inspect and do the remaining pins.
 It takes time but is worth it.
-   2. _With power on, press the switch.
+   2. _TEST: With power on, press the switch.
 The LED should light just like it does on boot!
 Power off._
       ![040200@0.5x.jpg](images/pcb_assembly/040200@0.5x.jpg)
 5. **Make some noise**
    1. Solder volume pot **RV1**, resistor **R3** (10k), and headphone jack **J1**.
       - Make sure **RV1** and **J1** are pushed all the way into PCB before soldering all the way.
    2. Connect your headphones into the headphone jack.
 Push firmly until it clicks in all the way.
-   3. _With power on, turn up the volume with the potentiometer and press **SW2**.
+   3. _TEST: With power on, turn up the volume with the potentiometer and press **SW2**.
 You should hear a tone from the headphones.
 Power off._
       ![050300@0.5x.jpg](images/pcb_assembly/050300@0.5x.jpg)
 6. **Get loud**
    1. Solder capacitors **C5** (220uF) and **C6** (.1uF) and resistor **R4** (1m).